sodot-rs/exchange-api-vault-tutorial/README.md

 This is a minimal JS code example that demonstrates the basic usage flows of the Sodot Exchange API Vault.
 For the full documentation, please refer to the [Sodot Exchange API Vault documentation](https://docs.sodot.dev/exchange-api-vault/intro).

+This is a minimal JS code that demonstrates the basic flows of the Exchange API Vault.
+A full tutorial that utilizes this codebase is available [here](https://docs.sodot.dev/exchange-api-vault/tutorial).

-The example shows how to:
+It shows how to:

-1. Securely **import** keys into the distributed key management system.
+1. Securely **import** keys into the distributed system or **generating** keys within the system.
-2. **Trade** with the imported key without the trading machine ever being exposed to the key.
+2. **Trade** with the key without accessing the key.
 3. **Enforce a simple policy** for that key.

-## Running the example

-### Pre-requisites
+## Pre-requisites

 - Make sure you have NodeJS and NPM installed.